simeonovp/node-red-contrib-tuya-devices/README.md

 ## Changelog

+### v1.3.3
+- Add extra support for security cams (category 'sp'), e.g. PTZ
+- Added support for device context in cache
+- Improve cache functionality
+- Make more robust the usage of ARP functionality (due to problems on some platforms)

+### v1.3.2
+- No functional changes

 ### v1.3.1
 - Fixed critical error on load device model
 - Added clearCache command (msg: {"topic":"clearCache"}).
 Optional message parameters: "complete" and "backup", both of type boolean